vikbert/symfony5-auth-demo-login/docs/cli-protocol.md

  Next Steps:
-   - Review your new App\Entity\Y class.
+   - Review your new App\Entity\User class.
-   - Use make:entity to add more fields to your Y entity and then run make:migration.
+   - Use make:entity to add more fields to your User entity and then run make:migration.
    - Create a way to authenticate!
 See https://symfony.com/doc/current/security.html

 ➜ scr annotations